 - Work with the Conservatory and GAC to add future goals for this area. - Establish a crew dedicated to tree rings and sucker pruning.
 This will be for hand weeding, creating and maintaining mulch rings.

 Health & Wellness

-Continue to work with the Health and Wellness Committee to add future goals and programs.
+• Work with the newly formed Health and Wellness Committee to add future goals and programs in 2018-2019